rowanmanning/rowanmanning.com/content/weeknotes/8/index.md

   * What even is time?
 I'm very firmly in holiday mode, where I've forgotten what day of the week it is and I have no routine.
 The only constant is Tootsie waking me up at 7:30 to be fed and Tootsie meowing to be given his dinner.

   * So [Christmas is cancelled](https://www.bbc.co.uk/news/uk-55379220).
 We have a lot of food already as we were planning to have Christmas day with some friends, which we can't do now, I guess we'll be eating leftovers for a while!
 I'm still excited for our first Christmas not going to either of our families – we can do things the way we want at the pace we want and that sounds delightful.
-Nobody can judge us for opening champagne at 8am 🥂 (Aldi, naturally)
+Nobody can judge us for opening champagne at 8am 🥂 (Aldi, naturally).

   * I've been staying away from coding a bit over the last week to moderate my pace and not burn out.
 The small bits I did get done are integration tests for [Audrey](https://github.com/rowanmanning/audrey#readme).
 I love writing tests, I get more satisfaction from them than any other aspect of programming – nothing beats the warm secure blanket of `>90%` coverage and a cascade of green ticks.